iqmo-org/jupylite_duckdb/README.md

 Python wrapper to run DuckDB_WASM within JupyterLite with a Pyodide Kernel

-See notebooks for example of running this within https://jupyter.org/try-jupyter/lab/
+See [notebooks](https://github.com/iqmo-org/jupylite_duckdb/tree/main/notebooks) for example of running this within [jupyterlite](https://jupyter.org/try-jupyter/lab/)